 THE APPROACH DEFENCE (ALSO KNOWN AS THE SOCIAL ENGAGEMENT DEFENCE)

-This often takes the form of a ‘cry for help”, or example, regressing to an infantile state and crying in an attempt to appeal to the protective instincts of others or it may involve trying to ‘win others over’; for example, using charm and humour to try to placate another’s anger.
+This often takes the form of a ‘cry for help”, or example, regressing to an infantile state and crying in an attempt to appeal to the protective instincts of others or it may involve trying to ‘win others over’; for example, using charm and humor to try to placate another’s anger.

 Walker, P., Complex PTSD: From Surviving to Thriving: A Guide and Map for Recovering from Childhood.
 Trauma.
 Publisher Create Space Independent Publishing Platform, 2013.
 1492871842, 9781492871842